Kingdom of the Spiders: Plot

-Hansen, Ashley and the sheriff examine the hills along with the mayor of Camp Verde, who orders the sheriff to spray the hills and the surrounding countryside with pesticide.
-Ashley protests that pesticide caused the problem to begin with and that the town would be better off using birds and rats (tarantulas' natural enemies) to eradicate them.
+The mayor of Camp Verde orders the sheriff to spray the hills and the surrounding countryside with pesticide.
+Ashley protests that pesticide would be at best a short term solution, since other spiders will continue to use the same migration path to find more food, and that the town should bring in birds and rats (tarantulas' natural enemies) to balance the ecosystem.
 The mayor dismisses the idea, fearing that having a large number of spiders and rats would scare away patrons of the county fair.
-A crop duster is enlisted to spray the pesticide; but once airborne, the pilot is attacked by tarantulas, causing the plane to crash before he can disperse the spray.
+A crop duster is enlisted to spray the pesticide.
+Once airborne, the pilot is attacked by tarantulas, causing him to fly wildly, spraying the residential areas of the town with toxic pesticide, and finally crash.

-The spiders begin assaulting local residents, killing Birch and Hansen's sister-in-law, Terri.
+The spiders begin assaulting residents, killing Birch and Hansen's sister-in-law, Terri.
 Hansen arrives at their home and rescues Terri's daughter, Linda.
 Hansen, Ashley and Linda take refuge in the Washburn Lodge and consult with the sheriff, who tells them the spiders are everywhere and Camp Verde is cut off.
-Officer Smith drives into town, while Hansen and the other survivors at the lodge plan to load up an RV and escape.
+Sheriff Smith drives into town, while Hansen and the other survivors at the lodge plan to load up an RV and escape.
 However, the spiders have them trapped in the lodge, and they barricade themselves inside.
 Smith arrives at Camp Verde and finds the town under siege by the spiders.
 He is killed when another car crashes into a support post under the town's water tower, causing it to fall on his vehicle.

-At the lodge, the power goes out, and Hansen is forced to venture into the lodge's basement to change a blown fuse.
-He succeeds, but is besieged by spiders who break through one of the basement windows, and just barely makes it back upstairs.
+At the lodge, the spiders destroy a fuse, shutting off power.
+Hansen ventures into the basement to change the fuse.
+He succeeds, but is besieged by spiders who break through a basement window, and after getting back upstairs, faints from the venom.
 The next day, the survivors rig up a radio receiver and listen for news of the attacks.
 To their surprise, the radio broadcast does not mention the attack; the outside world is oblivious to what happened.
-Hansen pries off the boards from one of the lodge's windows, and discovers the building, along with the entire town of Camp Verde, encased in spider silk cocoons.
+Hansen pries off the boards from one of the lodge's windows, and discovers the building, along with the entire town of Camp Verde, is encased in spider silk cocoons.